The collection, titled NY Paris 1993, saw Waight Keller look back at the 1990s – when she worked at Calvin Klein in New York – through fresh eyes

 In 1993, Clare Waight Keller – the British designer, now at the helm of Givenchy – moved to New York to work at Calvin Klein, then in its halcyon days, making cooly minimalist clothes as a palate cleanser to the blown-out excess of the 1980s.
 “When I arrived in New York, I was very much a tomboy, and there was this raw, boyish energy,” Waight Keller said backstage.

-But for her Spring/Summer 2020 collection for Givenchy, shown on Sunday, she was thinking about Paris too, the city she now works in.
-In the 1990s, she would travel back and forth from New York to City of Lights, where minimalism was yet to take hold.
+But for her Spring/Summer 2020 collection for Givenchy, shown on Sunday, she was thinking about Paris too, the city she now works.
+In the 1990s, she would travel back and forth from New York to the City of Lights, where minimalism was yet to take hold.
 Instead, excess and opulence continued to linger among Paris’ vaunted houses: “Whenever I would travel to Paris, it was opulence and florals and couture house extravagance,” Waight Keller remembers.

 All this set the stage for a collection titled NY Paris 1993, where Waight Keller melded the emblems of American minimalism – the denim jean and skirt, the orthopaedic sandal, rigorous tailoring – with Parisienne luxury – moiré silk dresses, which twisted into giant bows, or bell-sleeved asymmetric gowns, intricately embroidered with flowers (others fell seductively off the shoulder).
 Testament to Waight Keller’s skill as a designer was the lack of contrast between the two: a patchwork, upcycled denim skirt, turned back to front, looked just as elegant as a floor-length gown.